 I don’t like having too many apps because I dislike clutter on my phone.
 So, every month I check my phone to see which apps I can delete.

-23. Download Productivity Apps on Your Phone
+23. Download Productivity Apps

 After you clean up apps you no longer use, download some productivity-geared apps.